 Transparency and proportionality are not only relevant for the GDPR.
 Generally, insurers need to uphold certain ethical standard concerning their product offering.
 What’s more, ethical behavior is increasingly becoming a part of companies’ DNA.
 Several of these ethics, such as simplicity, clarity and reliability, should result in simple, easy-to-understand products as well as transparent and reliable settlement processes.
 Especially in the latter case, an open and efficient settlement process could become problematic with products like PHYD.
 The calculation of the premium is ultimately based on the data that is collected for a sequence of situations.

-We will not dispute the accuracy of the collected data.
+collected data.
 It’s an interesting, yet different topic.
 Instead, we will focus on the sequence of situations that provide interesting ethical challenges.
 For example, can the situations that lead to the premium calculation truly be assessed objectively?
 If not, can we trust an algorithm to do it for us?
 And if these algorithms direct both the assessment and management of the grey areas, will an insurer be able to explain how they came to a decision regarding a policyholder’s premium?

 That leaves us with a range of complex and unanswered questions.
 How far does the transparency principle reach?
 Will the insurer be able to explain the discount based on events that can be singled out?
 Will the customer have the chance to challenge an accident-related event?
 Or even more interestingly, will they be able to challenge the algorithm?
 Who bears the burden of proof for the circumstances surrounding a specific event or incident?
 And how can the insurer guarantee that customers understand the product, including the algorithm and all relevant factors that will have an impact on these calculations, particularly before entering into any agreement about an insurance product?

 How Can Your Business Approach Ethics?